ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 {: #locations-vpc-resources}
 {: faq}

-Available regions and zones for deploying VPC resources, and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations).
+The available regions and zones for deploying VPC resources, mapping of those to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations).

 ## What permissions do you need to create a cluster using the offering?
 {: #permissions-cluster-offering}
 {: faq}

-Instructions to set the appropriate permissions for {{site.data.keyword.cloud_notm}} services platform roles and service roles can be seen in the below screenshots:
+The instructions to set the appropriate permissions for {{site.data.keyword.cloud_notm}} services platform roles and service roles can be seen in the below screenshots:

 ![Granting user permissions - Platform roles](images/platform_roles.png "Granting user permissions - Platform roles"){: caption="Granting user permissions - Platform roles" caption-side="bottom"}